outdreamer/build-a-cure-1/docs/tasks/to_do.md

   - finish system analysis for VDJ recombination
   - find other relevant immune processes to analyze

+  - structure notes particularly object definitions as dict so you can import them

   - need to fill in content:
     - finish intent tree
     - optimal combination interfaces to start from when solving problems